 To shred cheese for pizza, you can use a box grater or a hand grater, shredding the cheese against the larger grater holes.

 It is best to shred cheese just before using it.
-If you shred the cheese hours before using it will lose too much moisture and turn dry.
+Shredding the cheese hours before using it will lose too much moisture and turn dry.
 The cheese will start to lose moisture after 30 minutes of being shredded.

 If you want to be accurate, purchase a large piece of cheese and weigh it to see when you’ve shredded the appropriate quantity.